 This version of Tupac’s murder motive was a theory by a former LAPD officer Russell Poole.
 Poole was forced by LAPD to resign from his job after he began to conduct an independent investigation into Tupac’s murder.
 Poole claims that he faced massive resistance from LAPD against any of his attempts to investigate the murder.
 As for the theory behind B.I.G.’s murder, the documentary does not present any proof.

 Apart from these, the documentary sheds light on many things that could have played a role in the two murders.
 But, most of it is, as New York Times nicely puts, is “largely speculative” and “circumstantial”.
-You can watch this movie with a subscription to Dish Network Premium Movies.
+You can watch this movie online when you sign up with a reliable Internet service provider.